 Edit the

-ngrok.ymlngrok agent configuration file with your<YOUR_NGROK_AUTHTOKEN>, which you can find in the ngrok dashboard—note that it’s different from the API key you created in the first step.
-Next, edit the<LOCATION_NAME>for that VM, matching the labels you created in step 3 (for example,nyc,sydney, andfrankfurt). -
+ngrok.ymlngrok agent configuration file with your<YOUR_NGROK_AUTHTOKEN>(find it in the ngrok dashboard); it’s different from the API key you created in the first step.
+All three VMs use the sameurlvalue—ngrok automatically routes each incoming request to the nearest connected agent. -

 Build and start the containerized API deployment, passing the hostname of the VM to the hostname of the Docker container.

 ngrok is now load-balancing your single API endpoint across all three distributed VMs.
-You can now ping your demo API at<YOUR_NGROK_DOMAIN>/api to see which backend responds.
+You can now ping your demo API at<YOUR_NGROK_DOMAIN>/api to see which agent responds.

 curl requests.